Übersetzung durch Neil Mussett

 Prerequisites for service as a senior judicial officer

-(2) Persons may be admitted to the preparatory service who have attained a level of education giving entitlement to study at an institute of higher education or who provide proof of a level of education recognised as equivalent thereto.
+(2) Persons may be admitted to the preparatory service who have attained a level of education giving entitlement to study at an institute of higher education, or who provide proof of a level of education recognised as equivalent thereto.
 Civil servants of the intermediate judicial service may be admitted to training as a senior judicial officer if they have worked for at least three years in the intermediate judicial service following the service category examination and, according to their character and their performance to date, appear to be suited to serve as a senior judicial officer.
 The Länder may determine that the time of service within the intermediate judicial service may be counted up to a duration of six months towards the vocational practical study periods.

 (5) Trainee jurists (Referendare) may be assigned to carry out the tasks of a senior judicial officer on a temporary basis.

-(6) The Länder shall issue the detailed provisions.
+(6) The Länder issues the detailed provisions.

-1. all of the tasks of the Local Court to be carried out by the judge in accordance with the statutory provisions in
+1. all of the tasks of the local court to be carried out by the judge in accordance with the statutory provisions in

 a) cases related to associations in accordance with sections 29, 37 and 55 to 79 of the Civil Code (Bürgerliches Gesetzbuch), as well as in accordance with Book 5 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction (Gesetz über das Verfahren in Familiensachen und in den Angelegenheiten der freiwilligen Gerichtsbarkeit),